 The De'Longhi Nespresso Lattissima Pro is the only machine we tested that combines the expeidence of a capsule system with the convenience of a built-in, automatic milk frother.
 If you're a fan of capsules machines and want to make a cappuccino without any extra effort this would be a great choice.
 Just be warned you'll be paying a lot in the long run, those capsules are expensive.
 Though it costs much more upfront, the Gaggia Anima Prestige offers essentially the same level of convenience with a lower lifetime cost.

 Cons: Expensive capsules

 Our Analysis and Test Results

-Like the other Nespresso capsule machines we tested the Lattissima Pro earned a 6 out of 10 in our taste testing, which had score falling from 3 to 9.
-Espresso from this machine tasted good, but was more watery and less bold than that made on some other machines.
+Like the other Nespresso capsule machines we tested the Lattissima Pro earned a 6 out of 10 in our taste testing, a test in which scores ranged from 3 to 9.
+Espresso from this machine tasted good, but was more watery and less bold than that made with some other machines.
 We found that super automatic machines that use fresh beans rather than capsules produce a slightly bolder taste.
-We also found that getting cafe quality espresso requires sacrificing convenience and gettting a high end semi-automatic machine, like the Breville Barista Express.
+We also found that getting cafe quality espresso requires sacrificing convenience and getting a high end semi-automatic machine, like the Breville Barista Express.